Why SAINTS?

 Stage one

-At the start of your applicant journey, you’ll complete an application form detailing your academic qualifications and any relevant work experience you may hold.
+Stage one of the application process will require you to complete an online application form detailing your academic qualifications and any relevant work experience you may hold.
 You’ll also be asked to provide information about your key skills that are relevant to AI and team working.
 You don’t need to identify a potential supervisor or submit a research proposal at this stage, and it is not necessary to submit your certificates or transcripts.

 All stage one applications received will be anonymised and carefully assessed by our academic team, making sure that all applicants are treated equitably.
-Successful applicants will be invited to join stage two of the recruitment process.
+Successful applicants at stage one will be invited to join stage two of the recruitment process.

 Stage two

-Applicants reaching stage three will be invited to a full-day group selection event at the University of York.
+Applicants reaching stage two will be invited to an in person group selection event at the University of York.
 During round-table discussions, you’ll be assessed on your approach to collaboration.
 You’ll also attend an interview with a panel consisting of members of the academic team.

 Frequently Asked Questions